 Training Lay and Professional Public Health Practitioners

 As part of our mission, CCHD extends training and technical assistance to individuals and organizations already engaged in community-based health programs and research.
-Drawing from the expertise and experience of our network of affiliated faculty members, the Center’s trainings have focused on topics such as logic modeling, evaluation, grant writing, funding diversity, community-based participatory research, network analysis, strategic planning, organizational development, and leadership development.
+Drawing from the expertise and experience of our network of affiliated faculty members, the center’s trainings have focused on topics such as logic modeling, evaluation, grant writing, funding diversity, community-based participatory research, network analysis, strategic planning, organizational development, and leadership development.
 In addition, CCHD is certified as a community health worker/promotora training center by the Texas Department of State Health Services.
-Through our projects, we have provided over 49,000 hours of training for 687 promotoras in Texas in topics such as diabetes management, mental health, breast cancer prevention, solid waste disposal, and immunizations.
+Through our projects, we have provided over 89,000 hours of training to more than 2,770 promotoras in Texas in topics such as diabetes management, mental health, breast cancer prevention, solid waste disposal, and immunizations.

 Educating the Next Generation

 To ensure that the lessons learned through our work is used to inform future researchers and practitioners, CCHD strives both to integrate projects into relevant masters and doctoral-level courses for students and to employ students whenever possible.
-Since 2001, the Center has provided hands-on experience in community based participatory approaches to research and practice to over 100 students through graduate assistantships and practicum opportunities.
-Over the past nine years, grants and contracts awarded to CCHD totaled just over $30 million and as a Center, our products include four books and 20 chapters, over 150 professional journal articles, and nearly 300 scientific or professional presentations.
+Since 2001, the center has provided hands-on experience in community based participatory approaches to research and practice to over 350 students through graduate assistantships and practicum opportunities.